 Environment7Timestamp, source/dest port ranges — contextual

 This split is the core contribution.
-It comes from practitioner knowledge: after watching real network attacks for 15 years, I know which packet fields an attacker actually controls and which are determined by the network infrastructure.
+It comes from practitioner knowledge: from understanding how real attackers operate, I know which packet fields an attacker actually controls and which are determined by the network infrastructure.

 The Key Finding